FlagOpen/FlagEmbedding/README.md

 We used the AdamW optimizer and the learning rate is 1e-5.
 The temperature for contrastive loss is 0.01.

-Besides, we add instruction to the query for retrieval task in the training.
+Besides, we add instruction to the query for retrieval task in the training (add nothing to passages).
 For English, the instruction is `Represent this sentence for searching relevant passages: `;
 For Chinese, the instruction is `为这个句子生成表示以用于检索相关文章：`.
 In the evaluation, the instruction should be added for queries in retrieval task, not be added for other tasks.